U.S.-backed forces declare victory over ISIS in Syria

 The militants, meanwhile, had been putting up a desperate fight, and the American-backed Syrian Democratic Forces supported by U.S.-led coalition airstrikes had held off declaring victory.

+At a victory ceremony near Baghouz on Saturday, a brass band in red and gold uniforms played the American national anthem in front of a stars and stripes flag and yellow militia banners.
+SDF leaders including both men and women sat watching.

-The SDF declared the final push to capture the village last month after more than 20,000 civilians, many of them the wives and families of foreign fighters, were evacuated.
+The SDF had repeatedly paused its final push to capture the village in order to allow more than 30,000 civilians, many of them the wives and families of foreign fighters, to be evacuated.

 Bali said they had caught several militants trying to flee among the civilians.
 Others had handed themselves over.